Dallas: Religion

 Christianity is the most prevalently practiced religion in Dallas and the wider metropolitan area according to a 2014 study by the Pew Research Center (78%), and the Public Religion Research Institute's 2020 study (77%).
 There is a large Protestant Christian influence in the Dallas community, though the city of Dallas and Dallas County have more Catholic than Protestant residents, while the reverse is usually true for the suburban areas of Dallas and the city of Fort Worth.

 Dallas has been called the "Prison Ministry Capital of the World" by the prison ministry community.
 It is a home for the International Network of Prison Ministries, the Coalition of Prison Evangelists, Bill Glass Champions for Life, Chaplain Ray's International Prison Ministry, and 60 other prison ministries.

 Methodist, Baptist, and Presbyterian churches are prominent in many neighborhoods and anchor two of the city's major private universities (Southern Methodist University and Dallas Baptist University).
 Dallas is also home to two evangelical seminaries: the Dallas Theological Seminary and Criswell College.
 Many Bible schools including Christ For The Nations Institute are also headquartered in the city.
 The Christian creationist apologetics group Institute for Creation Research is headquartered in Dallas.
 According to the Pew Research Center, evangelical Protestantism constituted the largest form of Protestantism in the area as of 2014.
 The largest single evangelical Protestant group were Baptists.
 The largest Baptist denomination was the Southern Baptist Convention, followed by the historically black National Baptist Convention USA.
 African-initiated Protestant churches including Ethiopian Evangelical churches can be found throughout the metropolitan area.

 The Catholic Church is also a significant religious organization in the Dallas area and operates the University of Dallas, a liberal-arts university in the Dallas suburb of Irving.
 The Cathedral Santuario de la Virgen de Guadalupe in the Arts District is home to the second-largest Catholic church membership in the United States and overseas, consisting over 70 parishes in the Dallas Diocese.
 The Society of Jesus operates the Jesuit College Preparatory School of Dallas.
 Dallas is also home to numerous Eastern Orthodox and Oriental Orthodox churches including Saint Seraphim Cathedral, see of the Orthodox Church in America's Southern Diocese.
 The Greek Orthodox Archdiocese of America (Ecumenical Patriarchate) has one parish in the city of Dallas.
+There is also the St. Sarkis Armenian Church (serving as part of the Armenian Apostolic Church facility).